allanlaal/cleaner-stackexchange-ui/README.md

 # hide-stackexchange-sidebars
-Hides room wasting/attention diverting sidebars on ALL StackOverflow and StackExchange  sites
+UserScript to hide room wasting/attention diverting sidebars on ALL StackOverflow and StackExchange sites & maximise content area